Roman Catholic Diocese of Albany: 1850 to 1900

 McCloskey dedicated the Cathedral of the Immaculate Conception in Albany in 1852.
 During his tenure, he increased the number of parishes to 113 and the number of priests to eight.
-He established three boys academies, one girls academy, four orphanages, and fifteen parochial schools.
-Saint Peter's Academy was founded in Saratoga Springs in 1862.
+Three boys academies, one girls academy, four orphanages, and fifteen parochial schools also opened.

+McCloskey in 1854 opened the St. Vincent’s Male Orphan Asylum in Albany.
+To pay for it, he also established a boys academy in Albany that is today Christian Brothers Academy.St.
+Peter's Academy was founded in Saratoga Springs in 1862.
+It is today Saratoga Central Catholic High School.
+McCloskey in 1864 founded St. Joseph's Provincial Seminary in Troy.It is today St. Joseph's Seminary and College, located in Yonkers.

-McCloskey also founded St. Joseph's Provincial Seminary in Troy.
-After he was named archbishop of New York in 1864, Pius IX in 1865 appointed John J. Conroy, vicar general of the diocese, as the second bishop of Albany.
+Pius IX named McCloskey as archbishop of New York in 1864.
+In the next year, the pope appointed John J. Conroy, vicar general of the diocese, as the second bishop of Albany.During Conroy's tenure, the number of priests increased; he secured the services of the Augustinians and the Conventual Franciscans.
+Conroy founded an industrial school for boys in Albany.
+The first parish in Schenectady, St. John's, was founded for Irish immigrants in 1865.

-Conroy's tenure was an increase in the number of priests; he secured the services of the Augustinians and the Conventual Franciscans.
-Conroy founded an industrial school, St. Agnes's Cemetery in Menands, St. Peter's Hospital in Albany, and a motherhouse in Albany for the Little Sisters of the Poor.
-In 1868, Conroy laid the cornerstone for a new building at Troy Hospital (later known as St. Mary's) in Troy.
+The diocese opened St. Agnes's Cemetery in Menands in 1867.
+Four members of the Religious Sisters of Mercy established St. Peter's Hospital in Albany in 1869.
+Conroy built a motherhouse for the Little Sisters of the Poor when they arrived in Albany in 1871.

 In 1871, Pius IX selected Francis McNeirny of New York to serve as coadjutor bishop in Albany to assist Conroy.
-The pope in 1872 erected the Diocese of Ogdensburg, taking northern New York from the diocese.
-When Conroy resigned in 1877, McNeirny automatically became the next bishop of Albany.
+The next year, the pope erected the Diocese of Ogdensburg, taking northern New York from the diocese.
+When Conroy resigned in 1877, McNeirny became the next bishop.

 McNeirny recruited the Dominican Tertiaries, the Sisters of the Good Shepherd, and the Redemptorist Fathers to come to the diocese.
 In 1880, he allowed Sister Lucy Smith to found the Dominican Sisters of St. Catherine de' Ricci, a diocesan religious community.
-A priest in 1884 erected the shrine of Our Lady of Martyrs in Auriesville, dedicated to the three French priests who were killed in New York during the 1640s.
-In 1886, the Vatican erected the Diocese of Syracuse, taking central New York from the Diocese of Albany.
+In 1884, a priest erected the shrine of Our Lady of Martyrs in Auriesville, dedicated to the French priests killed during the 1640s.
+Two years later, the Vatican erected the Diocese of Syracuse, taking Central New York from the Diocese of Albany.

 McNeiry died in 1894.
-That year, Thomas Martin Aloysius Burke was appointed the fourth bishop of Albany by Pope Leo XIII.
+That year, Thomas Martin Aloysius Burke of Albany was appointed the fourth bishop of Albany by Pope Leo XIII.
 During his administration, Burke enlarged the Boys' Asylum in Albany, reduced the diocesan debt, and renovated the cathedral.